 Depending on the veneer type, a thin layer of the shiny, outer enamel surface of your tooth may need to be removed.
-This ensures the veneer can be bonded permanently in place, using a specialist super glue.
+This ensures the veneer can be bonded permanently in place, using a specialist dental adhesive.

 The enamel removal is superficial, you won’t need a temporary veneer between stages, or see the shape of your tooth change.
 Shade matching to select the veneer colour is carried out on adjacent, untouched teeth.

 Your dentist then takes an impression of the tooth, which is sent to a dental technician.
 They produce individually tailored, wafer thin veneers, which can have thicker sections if an area of damage requires this.

 On a second visit, your dentist will show you the veneer in place and once you are happy, this will be bonded to your tooth.
 Any nominal adjustments can be made and the tooth polished to a natural sheen.

 Apart from restoring chipped, or discoloured teeth, veneers can be used to eliminate gaps in your teeth.
 Possibly where the gap is relatively small, or if orthodontic treatment is not suitable for any reason.

 Having a diastema (a space between your teeth) is quite common in childhood and they normally close over time.
 Unusual bone, or tissue structure can however prevent closure in a proportion of people.

 Whilst treating the cause, or opting for orthodontic care may be an option, there are cases where dental veneers can provide a solution.
 Perhaps helping with speech, alongside an aesthetic improvement.